Est. 2015 by Rashel Fitchett

 -interact with my instagram account so the algorithm will know you and I are "friends" :)

-About the stone
+About the stones

-- they are bright white
+- bright white cloud-like inclusions

-- Pisces
+- Confidence

 Ready To Ship Items